Subscribe to Body Moments Newsletter and get a FREE e-book!

 • God/the Universe supports me in all things, monetarily, physically and emotionally!

-Personalize and Adjust the Foam Roller Exercises for Your Forearms
+Adjust Your Foam Roller Exercises for the Forearms, Specifically For Your Needs

-• For the first foam roller exercise for the brachioradialis and wrist extensors, you can stand or sit by a table.
+• First Foam Roller Exercise for the brachioradialis and wrist extensors: Stand or sit by a table.
 Place the foam roller on the table, and place your arm out straight and perpendicular to the foam roller.

 • Rotate your arm so that your thumb faces downward.
 Rotate it even farther if you can so the palm is up to the sky with your thumb toward the back.

-• Place the foam roller on the fat part of the muscle just below the elbow.
+• Locate the foam roller under the fat part of the muscle just below the elbow.

-• For the second foam roller exercise for the brachioradialis and wrist extensors, you can perform the exact same movement, only now on the floor.
+• Second Foam Roller Exercise for the brachioradialis and wrist extensors: Perform the exact same movement, only now on the floor.

 • This position may or may not be easier than on the table, for you.
 Pick the one that is easier.